It’s just family in Out Adventures’ Broadcasting HQ as Peter and Rob lay out everything Americans need to know before travelling to Cuba.

 Can Americans still visit Cuba?
 Yes!

 Despite Trump’s interference, Americans can still legally visit Cuba under 12 specific categories or licences.
 The most common category is known as Support for the Cuban People.
+Click here for more info on how Americans can visit Cuba.

 What does Support for the Cuban People entail?